 - Students must be returning as actively enrolled students in the Fall semester.
 Graduating seniors are not eligible.

-Students can register here, and the deadline to register for the course is May 18.
-Students who are interested in learning more about this credit course can contact Katie Krimmel at email@example.com for more information.
+Students can register here.
+The deadline to register for the course is May 15 and you are encouraged to complete the registration link as early as possible.
+Students who are interested in learning more about this credit course can contact Katie Krimmel at firstname.lastname@example.org for more information.